Habrador/Unity-Programming-Patterns/README.md

 * [Update Method](#9-update-method).
 The Update Method is often implemented as a Sandbox method.

 * [Type Object](#12-type-object).
 Instead of defining all methods in the parent you could give the child a reference to an object that defines these methods.

+* [Template](#23-template).
+Is the opposite of the Subclass sandbox pattern.
+In the Subclass Sandbox you implement the methods in the parent class, while in Template you implement the methods in the child class.